 - Elevated insulin.

 - Elevated cortisol levels.
-High levels of cortisol are associated with hypertension, which increases your cardiovascular risk.
+High levels of cortisol are associated with hypertension, which increases cardiovascular risk.
 Patients with heart diseases exhibit higher cortisol levels than do others.

-- Elevated estrogen in respect to progesterone.
+- Elevated estrogen with respect to progesterone.

 - High testosterone (in women).